richiefi/rrrouter/README.md

 ### Detecting cache usage with requests

-Rrrouter includes a `rrrouter-cache-status` response header, with values being `MISS`, `HIT` or `REVALIDATE`.
-If a rule should match and the response was not cached, the `rrrouter-cache-status` is omitted.
+Rrrouter includes a `richie-edge-cache` response header, with values being `miss`, `hit` or `revalidate`.
+If a rule should match and the response was not cached, the `richie-edge-cache` is omitted.

 ## System information